Optimising energy services for EV charging solutions

 Manager, Energy UX designer

-Contribution: Led cross-team product development projects and designed Vehicle-to-Grid (V2G), Time-of-Use (ToU) spot pricing, Virta Hub global navigation, Virta App public charging components, stations' energy settings, and energy load management services.
+Contribution: Managed cross-team product development projects and designed Vehicle-to-Grid (V2G), Time-of-Use (ToU) spot pricing, Virta Hub global navigation, Virta App public charging components, stations' energy settings, energy load management services, and helping maintaining the Design System.

 Photos by Ville Vappula Studio - www.villevappula.com